-The revised, 2014 edition of Ed’s book, Maine OUI Law is now available.
-The first edition was published in September of 2011, as a legal guide for Maine attorneys who practice in the area of OUI law.
-The book pulls together, in one place, case citations and summaries, statutes and rules that are important to issues commonly encountered in Maine OUI practice, and deals with the issues in the order that lawyers handling OUI cases typically encounter them.
-The 2014 edition incorporates statutory changes and significant Maine and U.S. Supreme Court cases decided since publication of the first edition.
+The revised, 2018 edition of Ed’s book, Maine OUI Law is now available.
+The first edition was published in September of 2011 as a legal guide for Maine attorneys who practice OUI law.
+The book pulls together, in one place, case citations and summaries, statutes and rules that bear on issues Maine lawyers commonly come across handling OUI cases in Maine.
+It deals with the issues in the order they typically arise.
+The 2018 edition incorporates statutory changes and significant Maine and U.S. Supreme Court cases decided since publication of the last three editions.

 “I can’t imagine how anyone would consider handling OUI cases in Maine without it…So, buy this book.”